Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 }
 ```

-This has become even more tempting as LLM providers
+This question becomes increasingly relevant as LLM providers
 continue to improve their tooling for reliably generating JSON.
 For example,
 [OpenAI recently announced](https://openai.com/index/introducing-structured-outputs-in-the-api/)